New Hampshire District Labeled ‘Swingiest’ In The Nation Heads To The Polls In Primary

-It’s a district that has switched between Democrats and Republicans at every election for the last decade, labeling it the title of the ‘swingiest’ district in America, and on Tuesday voters in New Hampshire’s 1st Congressional District head to the polls in one of the final primary contests of the year reports NBC News.
+It’s a district that has switched between Democrats and Republicans at every election for the last decade, labeling it the title of the “swingiest” district in America, and on Tuesday, voters in New Hampshire’s 1st Congressional District head to the polls in one of the final primary contests of the year, reports NBC News.

-With the current representative, Democrat Carol Shea-Porter, retiring at the end of her term the primaries have been more hard-fought than usual.
+With the current representative, Democrat Carol Shea-Porter, retiring at the end of her term, the primaries have been more hard-fought than usual.
 While the seat may have flipped between the two parties, suggesting that it’s had several representatives in the time, it’s traded hands between the same two representatives, Shea-Porter and Republican Frank Guinta but both are not running in the primaries this year.

-Neil Levesque, the Executive Director at the New Hampshire Institute of Politics at Saint Anselm College described the district as a “bellwether to what happens in the future” when he spoke with NBC News.
+Neil Levesque, the executive director at the New Hampshire Institute of Politics at Saint Anselm College, described the district as a “bellwether to what happens in the future” when he spoke with NBC News.

 One very notable candidate in the race is Bernie Sanders’ son Levi Sanders running as a member of the Democratic Party, unlike his father who runs as an Independent.
-But Sanders’ is not expected to win this race, having been outspent by his opponents and having not received an endorsement from his father, who won the presidential primary in the state.
+But Sanders is not expected to win this race, having been outspent by his opponents and having not received an endorsement from his father, who won the presidential primary in the state.

-On the Democratic side there are two candidates expected to challenge for the nomination, Executive Councilor Chris Pappas and veteran Maura Sullivan.
+On the Democratic side, there are two candidates expected to challenge for the nomination, Executive Councilor Chris Pappas and veteran Maura Sullivan.
 The battle between the two has reflected a battle that has been seen in several primaries this cycle, a battle between the establishment candidate and the outsider, typically a woman or a minority candidate.

 It's our favorite day: Election Day!
 Get out and vote, New Hampshire. #NHpolitics pic.twitter.com/ds3u2nU4kQ